 Zhou’s soldiers were brave and well trained, however, the Shang’s hastily organized slaves, most of whom were captives of wars and had never been treated well, had mutinied out of sudden.

 The king's royal soldiers and generals, most of whom sacrificed in the end, fought bravely but still failed.

-Zhou’s lord, then, cut off Di Xin’s head and killed his beloved women.
+Zhou’s lord, then, cut off Di Xin’s head and killed his beloved woman.

 After King Di Xin’s death, the Shang Dynasty was officially ended.

 Lord Ji Fa, now the King Wu of Zhou, established the Zhou Dynasty, and granted Shang’s capital city to the son of late King Di Xin, and allowed him to rule Shang’s surrendered people there.

 Other forces of Shang that refused to surrender to Zhou kept fighting but failed or moved up north far away.

-Many former nobles of Shang surrendered and kept serving the Zhou Dynasty, include Weizi, the big brother of the King Di Xin.
+Many former nobles of Shang surrendered and kept serving the Zhou Dynasty, including Weizi, the big brother of King Di Xin.

 Site of Xin Yu, the Last Capital City of the Shang Dynasty — Anyang City, Henan Province